knbe/grading/README.md

   markdown file `comments.md`.
   + N.B. the grades are saved in a file `grades-tmp.csv`, not the original `grades.csv` file.
 This is so that a copy of the original grades file format is preserved (in case anything weird happens).
-I've noticed that NYU Classes is rather fussy about the format of the grades file that gets uploaded (in particular the variable names and the metadata at the top of the grades file.
+I've noticed that Classes is rather fussy about the format of the grades file that gets uploaded (in particular the variable names and the metadata at the top of the grades file.
   If anything differs from the original download format, the grades don't get uploaded correctly).
 - `-p` to generate a pdf comments file for each student.
 Uses